 Typically an antihero is a protagonist who has specific characteristics such as:

-- Bad behaviours – such as adultery, murderous tendancies, gossiping, sexism etc.
+- Bad behaviors – such as adultery, murderous tendencies, gossiping, sexism, etc.

 - They lack positive traits like courage or strength or remorse.

 - Often but not always they lack a heroic stature and physique, they are ugly.

 - Usually, they have traits that can be found in villains – greed, amorality and violent behavior.

 - They have complex, messy motivations ranging from revenge through to love and honor.

 - Last – but most importantly – they have at least one redeeming quality.
 Such as noble albeit confused motives (like Dexter) or perhaps they love something so much they would sacrifice themselves for them.

 - This redeeming quality is what gives them their character arc and turns them into a hero by the end of the story.